Cybersecurity Concepts

 • Data should be encrypted during transportation and storage to ensure that it is not altered or damaged during transportation or storage.

-• When accessing data to process or analyse it, necessary steps should be taken to ensure that it is not corrupted, lost, or damaged, especially when it is accessed by third parties for analysis.
+• When accessing data to process or analyse it, necessary steps should be taken to ensure that it is not corrupted, lost, or damaged, primarily when it is accessed by third parties for analysis.

 Availability